About Living Well

-Over the last 6 months the Living Well UK programme team have visited half a dozen local mental health systems across the UK.
-We have seen, heard and learned from brilliant people doing seriously difficult work with limited resources inside the current mental health system.
-Perhaps the most inspiring stories we have heard are those of people recovering from mental illness, emotional distress and trauma, who all want to work for a system that is better.
+During the Living Well UK programme, our team visited half a dozen local mental health systems across the UK.
+We saw, heard and learnt from brilliant people doing seriously difficult work with limited resources inside the current mental health system.
+Perhaps the most inspiring stories we heard are those of people recovering from mental illness, emotional distress and trauma, who all want to work for a system that is better.

 What is a Living Well system of support?

 The programme is helping to build Living Well systems of support that put people's strengths and lived experience at the centre and are designed to help people recover and stay well as part of their community.

 Living Well systems of support are distinguishable by a set of key features: